KarrLab/karr_lab_build_utils/docs/index.rst

   * Creates CircleCI builds for packages
   * Gets, sets, and deletes environment variables
   * Triggers CircleCI to test downstream dependencies
+  * Manages passwords used in CircleCI
+  * Email notifications

 * Test analysis with our `test history server <https://tests.karrlab.org>`_